LoginRadius/engineering-portal/content/blog/Secure_Enclave_iOS_app/index.md

 ---
 title: "Securer Enclave in iOS App"
-date: "2020-10-07"
+date: "2020-10-13"
 coverImage: "CoverImage.jpg"
 author: "Tanvi Jain"
-tags: ["ios","objective-c","swift","security","data","encryption","private key","secure enclave","persistent","decryption","keychain","xcode","mac","public key"]
+tags: ["ios","security","data","encryption","private key","xcode"]
 ---

 ## Introduction

 The Secure Enclave is a hardware-based key manager that’s isolated from the main processor to provide an extra layer of security.
-Using sec enclave we can create the key, securely store key, and perform operations with key.
+Using a secure enclave, we can create the key, securely store the key, and perform operations with the key.
 Thus makes it difficult for the key to be compromised.

 We usually save data persistently in the app using UserDefaults, Keychain, Core Data or SQLite.
-For ex. - To save session of logged in user, we save username and password.
-But this process puts our data at high security risk.
-So it's always recommended to store sensitive data in encrypted format.
-But again it's a challenge to secure keys used in encryption/decryption.
+For example, To save the session of logged in user, we save username and password.
+But this process puts our data at high-security risk.
+So it's always recommended to store sensitive data in an encrypted format.
+But again, it's a challenge to secure keys used in encryption/decryption.

 ![Secure Enclave](image2.jpg)